DelKatey/Batch.Image.DL/README.md

 ## Usage

 First, you need to get an URL that the program can work off of.
-Currently, the program is designed to work with two different types of URL that are very similar.
+Currently, the program is designed to work with three different types of URL that are very similar.
 They are:

 - MangaHere (example: http://www.mangahere.co/manga/koko_ni_iru_yo/v01/c001/43.html)
 - MangaFox (example: http://mangafox.me/manga/koko_ni_iru_yo/v01/c001/3.html)